-AIP Maricopa Grant STEAM at Scottsdale Community College
+AIP Maricopa Grant STEAM and Management scholarship at Scottsdale Community College

 2019-2020 Academic Year